register-dynamics/register-dynamics.co.uk/_projects/making-trade-policy-into-operational-data.md

 The [full UK Tariff data set ](https://data.gov.uk/dataset/3bee9a8a-e69c-400e-add5-3345a87a8e25/tariffs-to-trade-with-the-uk-from-1-january-2021)is now live and in active use.
 It includes commodity codes, more items of reference data, legislated preferential rates and many more components not available previously.

 We continue to support all of the new services that have gone live and have done so for more than 18 months already.
-(See H[ow DIT Developers keep UK businesses up to date with tariff changes](https://digitaltrade.blog.gov.uk/2021/06/08/how-dit-developers-keep-uk-businesses-up-to-date-with-tariff-changes/).)

-We have also been asked to continue with our pioneering user research and explorations on different ways to further utilise the data.
+We have also been asked to continue with our[ pioneering user research and explorations on different ways to further utilise the data](https://www.computer.org/csdl/magazine/so/2022/01/09576893/1xNJfq0SwG4).
 This includes establishing new ways to make the data more user-friendly and accessible, as well as developing further content to support better understanding of the concepts behind the data in detail.